 Even with a “simplified” table like this, the elements can add up quick.
 Every little ingredient and detail costs something.
 With that in mind, I’m going to do something a little different with this post and break down exactly how much I spent for you, in addition to sharing where to find things.

 Price breakdown isn’t something I typically do, but I know that this kind of info can be helpful as far as gaining a general understanding of what these things take to pull together, especially if you’re setting one up for the first time.
 Then you can take that info and decide to go bigger, smaller, or similar in scope, depending on your own situation.

 Read on for the full breakdown after a few more pics!

 We found pink & blue cotton candy at Sam’s club (only $6 for an 8 pack of medium sized tubs).
 I divided those up amongst 16 cellophane bags.
 Each bag had a mix of pink and blue, and they disappeared quickly, as usual!

 I always work printable signage into my dessert tables for 2 reasons:

 Even though this is a pastel unicorn party, I incorporated pops of black throughout the printables for a bit of “fashionista” flair.
-Note – I have this printable sign available with both a black background and a white background though!
+Note – I have this printable sign available with both a black background AND a white background though!

 The French macarons were another Sam’s Club score.
-At $19 for 42 of them, this was actually a very good price for macarons!
+At $19 for 42 of them, this was a very good price for macarons!

 For this backdrop, I wanted to use these pretty iridescent pearl fringe curtains, which are great quality and heavier than you might expect.
 The only place it worked to place the table was directly in front of our sliding glass doors, which have nothing around them to use for hanging.
 So….